quarkus-qe/quarkus-catalog-apps/README.md

 When running the REST API service, it also runs a GraphQL endpoint at `/graphql-ui` (in production mode).

-At the moment, there are four queries:
+At the moment, there are five queries:

 - repositories: